mongodb/mongodb-kubernetes-operator/README.md

 This project uses the following linters upon every Pull Request:

+* `gosec` is a tool that find security problems in the code
 * `Black` is a tool that verifies if Python code is properly formatted
 * `MyPy` is a Static Type Checker for Python
 * `Kube-linter` is a tool that verified if all Kubernetes YAML manifests are formatted correctly